netcup-community/community-tutorials/community-tutorials/linux-hardening.md

     ```bash
     ssh yourusername@yourhost
     ```
-`yourhost` can be either an ip adress or the domain name of your remote machine.
+`yourhost` can be either an ip adress or the domain name of your remote server.

 If the ssh connection was possible we can continue with [Step 3.4](#step-34---configure-the-ssh-server).